pmp-p/micropython-ffigen/README.md

 Original :
 --------
-micropython-ffigen is experimental tool to generare external library bindings for ffi/uctypes modules of MicroPython https://github.com/micropython/micropython from C header files.
+micropython-ffigen is experimental tool to generate external library bindings for ffi/uctypes modules of MicroPython https://github.com/micropython/micropython from C header files.